beocaca/astrotribe/apps/admin/content/bp/financials-expenses.md

 - **Year 10**: 83 employees

-This table provides a comprehensive year-by-year breakdown of financial projections and employee growth, ensuring a clear roadmap for scaling the company while maintaining focus on core software development and supporting roles.
+This table provides a comprehensive year-by-year breakdown of financial projections and employee growth, ensuring a clear roadmap for scaling the organization while maintaining focus on core software development and supporting roles.